Office of First-Year Programs

 The essay we ask you to produce will determine your placement in one of our two writing courses for first-year students or transfer students who still need to meet the general education writing requirement.
 Should you not pass the writing placement test, you will be asked to work on your writing by taking a remedial writing course at a community college.
 So, the first thing students need to know is that the writing sample is important!
 As a new student, please take the test seriously and strive to show us your very best writing skills.

 You will be asked to write an essay based on a reading that will be made available to you a week before the writing placement exam due date.
-In addition, you will be asked to write a brief reflection about your experience preparing for and writing this essay and about reading and writing more generally.
-Instructors in the English Department will review your essay and reflection to determine appropriate placement for you.
+In addition, you will be asked to answer a brief set of questions about your experience preparing for and writing this essay and about reading and writing more generally.
+Instructors in the English Department will review your essay and your responses to the questions to determine appropriate placement for you.

 You will not be able to retake the writing placement test.
 Instead, if you decide that your placement isn’t accurate, you will have the opportunity to submit a portfolio of your work for review.
 Click here for more information about the portfolio review process.